flyingdonut/docs/docs/sample.project.md

 ![Project Tutorial - Sprints](/assets/moving/sc.2021-05-08.18-21-41.png)

 ### Completing a Sprint
 When the sprint has been completed, you need to `Complete` it (when the time comes).
-Locate the 'Complete' button at the toolbar of the sprint.
+Locate the `Complete` button at the toolbar of the sprint.
 You will be presented with the start sprint modal.
 Uncompleted cards will be moved to a sprint (pending or active) or a backlog bucket.
 Once selected, just click on the `Comlete Sprint` button.

 ![Project Tutorial - Sprints](/assets/moving/sc.2021-05-08.18-58-32.png)

 ![Project Tutorial - Sprints](/assets/moving/sc.2021-05-08.18-58-49.png)

-### Edit Card details
-You can edit the card details by clicking on the `name` of the card, or via the card menu that is located in the top right corner of each card.
-Once you click on the `name`, a modal with the card details will be visible.
-Start editing the card with the details and tasks you want.

 ![Project Tutorial - Sprints - Planning - Card Details](/assets/moving/sc.2021-05-08.18-30-58.png)